ryansolid/ko-jsx/README.md

 </ul>
 ```

 Alternately the library supports HyperScript.
 While it is unable to match all the performance optimizations that come with precompiled JSX, it is an option for those who do not wish to use Babel.
 It isn't 100% parity.
-Refer to the docs on [Babel Plugin JSX DOM Expressions](https://github.com/ryansolid/babel-plugin-jsx-dom-expressions).
+Refer to the docs on [DOM Expressions](https://github.com/ryansolid/dom-expressions).

 ```js
 import { h } from 'ko-jsx'